Mary Pride: Early life

 Pride was born in New York City, New York, in 1955.
-She graduated from high school at age 15, after which she entered Rensselaer Polytechnic Institute where she earned a bachelor's degree in electrical engineering in 1974, and a master's degree in computer systems engineering a year later.
-She married her husband Bill around this time and both soon converted to Evangelical Christianity.
-Pride had formerly considered herself a feminist activist.
+She has stated that she graduated from high school at age 15, after which she entered Rensselaer Polytechnic Institute where she earned a bachelor's degree in electrical engineering in 1974, and a master's degree in computer systems engineering a year later.
+She married her husband Bill around this time and both soon converted to Evangelical Christianity and then to Christian fundamentalism.
+Pride has stated that she once considered herself a feminist activist.

-Before the first of Pride’s nine children were born, she had decided to homeschool them.
+Before the first of Pride’s nine children were born she had decided to homeschool them.
 The lack of homeschooling guides she encountered prompted her to begin writing her own.

 Influence

 According to Kathryn Joyce, Pride's 1985 book The Way Home "did much to recreate the homeschooling movement along patriarchal and militantly fertile lines."
+Fundamentalist Christians have been often broadly influenced by her ideas.